samyakpadwekar/Java_backend/README.md

 # Java_backend

-This repo has interview questions and topics required for java backend interview for below topics.
+This repo has questions and topics required for java backend interview .

 1.Spring core .\
 &emsp;1.1.Spring and it's modules. \